FSantosCodes/Urban-rural-gradients-predict-educational-gaps/README.md

 ## 1. INTRODUCTION

 This report describes the algorithm implementation described in the publication Urban–rural gradients predict educational gaps: Evidence from a machine learning approach, involving academic performance and impervious surfaces in Ecuador.
-This algorithm implements a feature analysis in the Be Bachelor (BCH) instrument [INEVAL](http://evaluaciones.evaluacion.gob.ec/BI/bases-de-datos-ser-bachiller/), using [Boruta](https://www.jstatsoft.org/article/view/v036i11) and [Random Forest](https://link.springer.com/article/10.1023/a:1010933404324) algorithms.
-This implementation is stored according the next struture:
+The algorithm implements a feature analysis in the Be Bachelor (BCH) instrument [INEVAL](http://evaluaciones.evaluacion.gob.ec/BI/bases-de-datos-ser-bachiller/), using [Boruta](https://www.jstatsoft.org/article/view/v036i11) and [Random Forest](https://link.springer.com/article/10.1023/a:1010933404324) algorithms.
+To organize this report, a description of the folders and uploaded files is explained here:

 * /scripts: includes three R scripts with the specific parameters to analyze the theme groups described in the publication (AE: academic environment; SC: socio economic and cultural; and CS: cognitive skills);
-* /data_inputs: includes the input data files used in the processing and described below in this report
+* /data_inputs: includes the input data files used in the processing of each themes groups;
-* /processing_outputs: here is uploaded the resulting R environment (.Rdata) after processing with the R scripts.
-Additionally, in different subfolders t is also included the output files of the three theme groups.
+* /data_outputs: here is uploaded the resulting R environment (.Rdata) after processing with the R scripts.
+It is also included a subfolder of the produced csv files during computation;

-Below is described each part of the script to detail the implementation of the algorithm.
+* /shp: a set of shapefiles for facilitate mapping of the algorithm outputs; and
+* /shiny: a web app to visualize outputs using the shiny technology.

+The next section describes with detail each code chunk of the scripts, which implements the algorithm described in the publication.<

 ## 2. R ENVIROMENT